pitukg/chess-engine/README.md

 ## Search

 An **iterative deepening principal variation search** is implemented, building on the basic concept of alpha-beta search.
-To stabilise evaluation *quescent search* is used with static exchange evaluation (SEE).
+To stabilise evaluation *quiescent search* is used with static exchange evaluation (SEE).
 The engine uses a 32-bit transposition table with *Zobrist* hash keys: this meant about 40% improvement in speed.

 ## Future